 Your cleaning company slogan carries more significance than you might assume.
 Rather than tossing one together, it is best to go without unless you can come up with a really outstanding one.
-A weak one will not do your company any good.
-When you do create on a particularly strong slogan, simply add it on later.
-Having a slogan that does not impress people is counterproductive.
+A weak slogan will not do your company any good.
+When you do create a particularly strong slogan, simply add it later.
+Having a business slogan that does not impress people is counterproductive.

 Do not just fixate on rhymes or cleaning puns and cleaning activities.
 State the benefit to your customer.
 Make it clear, direct, and memorable.

 It is good to be clever, but not too clever.
 Going just a tad too far can be risky.
 Keep it kosher.
 Puns are popular, since puns are safe territory for humor, but for every person who likes a pun, there is a person that dislikes a pun.
 It does help people remember your business name if the slogan uses the name in a witty way.
 There is a difference between wit and humor.
 Humor can quickly becomes derisive.

 are a couple of artful examples of wit in a cleaning service slogan:

 "We clean corners, we do not cut them.”

 The second one would work well in New Jersey, but not so much in Sedona, Arizona.
 Which leads us to the next distinction: Cultural fit.

 I kept the same slogan for ten years.
 It as simply, "To be happy is to make others so.”
 The reason I adopted this saying was to communicate to my clients that I was going to be ethical, generous, open-minded and egalitarian.

 knew I lived in an uber-liberal town and that this slogan would